Automations

 • Finally: End conversation

-Why it works: Your support team gets an instant Slack alert with the customer's complaints.
-The customer gets a direct line to a human.
-The conversation ends because escalation is the priority, not continuing the survey.
+Why it works: Your team gets an instant Slack alert with the relevant quote, and the respondent gets a direct path to a human.

-Goal: Strike while the iron is hot when someone shows buying intent.
+Goal: Move quickly when someone shows buying intent.

 Setup: